Skip to main content

 name: nimble_extract

-description: Retrieve parsed content for specific URLs.
+description: Retrieve parsed content for a single URL.

 input_schema: